 Habitat loss and fragmentation are major drivers of species endangerment.
 Human activities such as deforestation, urbanisation, and land conversion for agriculture result in the loss and fragmentation of natural habitats.
 It leads to the displacement of species from their native habitats, reducing their ability to access resources and breeding sites and increasing their vulnerability to predation and other threats.
 Efforts to protect endangered species must, therefore, involve habitat restoration and the preservation of natural habitats to ensure species can thrive in their natural environments.

-Climate instability poses significant threats to many species, particularly those in vulnerable habitats such as polar regions and coral reefs.
+Environmental instability poses significant threats to many species, particularly those in vulnerable habitats such as polar regions and coral reefs.
 Rising temperatures, changing rainfall patterns, and extreme weather events disrupt the distribution and abundance of many species.
 For example, rising sea levels caused by melting glaciers and ice caps threaten polar bears' survival, while coral bleaching events are causing the loss of coral reef ecosystems.
-Reducing greenhouse gas emissions is therefore critical for protecting endangered species.
+Reducing carbon emissions is therefore critical for protecting endangered species.

 Polar bear sitting on the edge of an ice floe in the Svalbard Archipelago.